y-mag-chi/fp21axpy/README.md

 3 × FP21 numbers are stored into 1 × 64-bit element, so it is suitable for 3-D simulations.

-Compared to the standard FP32 data types, 1.5-fold speedup can be expected by using FP21 data types.
+For memory bandwidth bound computations, 1.5-fold speedup can be expected by using FP21 data types compared to the standard FP32 data types.

 ## Requirement
 * NVIDIA GPU
-* PGI compiler
+* PGI compiler (The default makefile has been written for PGI and tested with PGI 18.10.)

 ## Usage
 ### Compile